Thaspeeha/Anthos-Terra/README.md

 This creative fusion of **data visualization, environmental science, and digital art** enables users to experience ecological change in a more personal, sensory, and intuitive way.

 ---

-## 📝 **Description**
-Anthos-Terra is a web-based platform for **monitoring, analyzing, and forecasting plant blooming events** using NASA Earth observation data and other open datasets.
-Focused on sensors such as MODIS (MOD13A1), Landsat, UAESTATS, and VIIRS, the system ingests NDVI and related vegetation indices for interactive mapping and trend analysis of bloom activity.

 ## ✨ **Features**